uqqu/Cadans/README.md

 > Gestures are tied to the `tap` event, as drawing mode starts immediately on key press.
 > When navigating via `hold`, gestures are still shown in the list and can be modified, but this is simply the same list as for the `tap` transition.
-> The same applies to the `hold threshold` and `gesture overlay` settings if the forms – they belong to the `tap` assignment, but are also accessible via `hold`.
+> The same applies to the `gesture overlay` settings in the forms – they belong to the `tap` assignment, but are also accessible via `hold`.

 At levels where gestures cannot be added, the list shows trigger keys (if any), along with their modifiers and the number of gestures assigned to them.